 Screen mirroring: How to connect a laptop to a TV (using an HDMI cable)

 You will have to purchase an HDMI cable that is compatible with your phone.
 These are generally low-cost and easy to find.
-Amazon has several options and most retails store will carry them as well.
+Amazon has several options and most retail stores will carry them as well.

-Top tip: Amazon makes its own HDMI cable and it’s just as good as something you’ll pay top dollar for.
-They’re very cheap too.
+Top tip: Amazon makes its own HDMI cable and it is just as good as something you will pay top dollar for.
+They are very cheap too.

 Screen mirroring: Further reading

 Most modern PCs can be physically connected directly to a television.
 A desktop system will typically offer at least one full-sized HDMI socket, and some larger laptops do as well.

 When you connect a TV to this socket, it will detect automatically: if you already have a monitor or laptop display connected, your TV will by default be set up as a secondary display.
 If you would prefer it to mirror your primary display, you can set this in Windows’ screen resolution settings – or you can simply press Win+P to bring up a quick set of Second Screen options.